METS-Programme/ugandaemr-technicalguide/releasing.md

    - openmrs-module-ugandaemr-prisonemr - Uganda Prisons Service distribution
    - openmrs-module-ugandaemr-updfemr - Uganda People's Defence Forces distribution

+## Demo Site Upgrade

+Once the release process has been completed the demo site needs to be updated with the latest release version

 ## Troubleshooting Tips

 ### Failure to Upload the Release Artifacts